mulyung1/bcgeo_docs/docs/index.md

 _Note: the flag `-l` <locale> can be used multiple times for each language supported in the project_

-- lets now edit the .po files to add french translations.
+- lets now edit the .po files to add french translations in both `en_US` & `fr_FR' folders.

 - Inside the `django.po` file we will find empty string for each `msgstr` property that could be filled with the translation